'The Room' Full Movie Review

 The Room's main man is a guy called Tommy Wiseau!
 Wiseau, the man, is a bit of a mystery but if you need a reason to watch a movie that reached cult status for all the wrong reasons then perhaps this movie is for you.

 Its director Tommy Wiseau; who stars in the flick as Johnny, is also the producer, the writer and owns the production company WISOH films and this little gem released in 2003.

 Now that the new film The Disaster Artist has released, everyone's heard of him.
-This is a review I wrote before the he became trendy again.
+This is a review I wrote before he became trendy again.
 He also has a new film called Big Shark, due for release in September 2019.